TV's complex women leave 'the girlfriend' in the dust

 While women have long complained about the paucity of good parts for women in Hollywood movies, this year's female Emmy nominees read like a Who's Who of acting.

-"Feud: Bette and Joan," starring Jessica Lange and Sarandon as Hollywood movie rivals Joan Crawford and Bette Davis, is seen by awards pundits in a close race for the limited series Emmy in September with "Big Little Lies," a murder mystery against a backdrop of wife battering, adultery, rape and female rivalry.
+"Feud: Bette and Joan," starring Jessica Lange and Sarandon as Hollywood rivals Joan Crawford and Bette Davis, is seen by awards pundits in a close race for the limited series Emmy in September with "Big Little Lies," a murder mystery against a backdrop of wife battering, adultery, rape and gossip.

-"This was a great year for women's stories on television and it's moving and affirming to see Emmy voters recognizing so much good work," said Ryan Murphy, creator of "Feud," after the show won 18 Emmy nominations on Thursday.
+"This was a great year for women's stories on television," said Ryan Murphy, creator of "Feud," after the show won 18 Emmy nominations on Thursday.

-"Big Little Lies," stars Emmy nominees Kidman, Witherspoon, Shailene Woodley and Laura Dern in a tale of female rivalry and sisterhood in which men take a decidedly back seat.
+"Big Little Lies," stars Emmy nominees Kidman, Witherspoon, Shailene Woodley and Laura Dern in a tale of rivalry and sisterhood in which men take a decidedly back seat.

 It was picked up and produced by Kidman, 50, an Oscar winner for "The Hours," and Witherspoon, 41, who took home the Academy Award in 2006 for "Walk the Line," as their first starring roles in series television.

-"When we started on this journey we never thought the series would connect on such a big way worldwide," Kidman said on Thursday.
 The show has 16 Emmy nominations.

+"There is an incredible audience for stories about women in different places in their lives, and not necessarily about their definitions of themselves in romantic ways," Witherspoon told Reuters on Thursday.

+She said she and Kidman chose to make "Big Little Lies" for television rather than as a movie because of TV's ability to connect audiences with longer stories.

 This year's best actress contenders also include Elisabeth Moss in the chilling TV adaptation of Margaret Atwood's "The Handmaid's Tale," Claire Foy as a young Queen Elizabeth II in "The Crown," and Viola Davis as a flawed criminal attorney in "How To Get Away with Murder."